 Of course, Sri Lanka’s largest national park, the Yala National Park, should be part of your itinerary as well.
 Yala is home to most of the large mammals in the Sri Lankan ecology which, aside from elephants, include the wild boar, wild buffalo, as well as the leopards, deer and bear.
 You can also see crocodiles in its lakes, as well as migratory and indigenous birds including birds of prey such as the Crested Serpent and White-Bellied eagles.
 With its large expanse of land and diverse local ecology, it is perfect for an outdoor safari adventure for the whole family.

 However, the best attraction to Hill Country is the town of Nuwara Eliya.
 The town is an old remnant of the colonial times, built by tea growers from England.
 Up to this day, the town still retains its old, colonial ambience.
 Sip some tea and relax and then see rare mountain orchids at the Hakgala Botanical Garden.
-For the inquisitive, it is highly recommended to get in touch with some of the tea estates in the area prior to the trip so they can give you a tour of their factories on your travel Sri Lanka.
+For the inquisitive, it is highly recommended to get in touch with some of the tea estates in the area prior to the trip so they can give you a tour of their factories on your trip.

 This two week guided tour of Sri Lanka takes you to all the main highlights of this beautiful and historic island.
 There are ancient temples, vibrant cities, hilltop villages, statues of Buddha, beaches, tea plantations and elephants.
 More